eliasrh/DDSync/README.md

 ## Example data

 The MATLAB folder includes example `dt.cc` and `catalog.txt` from the Spanish Springs sequence based on Trugman and Shearer (2017).
 The event IDs have been made sequential and lightly filtered for demonstration.
+Note that the dt.cc file provided here is a synchronized version of the one provided here by Trugman: https://github.com/dttrugman/GrowClust3D.jl/tree/master/examples/data/in as xcordata.txt.
+The user can thus compare to the original file and check if they are running the code correctly.
+Resynchronizing will not do much to the file unless input parameters are very different.

 ---